PrestaShop/docs/development/components/database/objectmodel.md

 #### Associate an object to a store

-You can associate an object to one or several stores with the `associateTo` method :
+You can associate an object to one or several stores with the `associateTo` method:

 ```php
 $cms->associateTo(1); // associates the object to the store #1